“No goal is achieved without a plan and no plan goes anywhere without being executed”

 - A three question, 30 second satisfaction survey

 - Gift at Christmas, Hanukah or New Years’ (other)

 - Great customer service (responsive, competent, cordial, attentive, pro-active

-- Following client’s Linkedin, and Facebook pages with appropriate no-obsequious comments.
+- Following client’s Linkedin, and Facebook pages with appropriate none-obsequious comments.

 - Know your client’s companies and recommend to others when appropriate.